chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

     - `error` - Get an error when sending the DNS request
     - `random` - Get a random IP when sending the DNS request

-* **patterns**: Choose which domain names to take effect, support the placeholder ? and wildcard *, or the Specified domain name.
+* **patterns**: Choose which domain names to take effect, support the placeholder ? and wildcard *, or the specified domain name.
   - The wildcard * must be at the end of the string.
 For example, chaos-*.org is invalid.
   - If the patterns is empty, will take effect on all the domain names.